Important Facts About Methadone Overdose and How To Recognize It

-Can you overdose on Methadone?
-The sad answer is yes, and it is easier to do than you might think.
+Can a person overdose on Methadone?
+The sad answer is yes, and it is easier to do than one might think.
 For the average adult, a fatal dose of Methadone is just 25 mg.
 Methadone is a powerful painkiller that can also be used to manage withdrawal syndrome for certain drugs, namely heroin.
 A user can experience a Methadone overdose by either taking too high of a dose of the drug or combining it with other central nervous system depressants.
 Methadone poisoning must be treated in a medical facility and cannot be managed at home.

 Symptoms and Signs of Methadone Overdose